oboroc/oboroc.github.io/_posts/2016-10-27-sata-ssd-performance.md

 ![Samsung 840 EVO SSD with default Microsoft Windows 10 x64 driver in second from the bottom PCIE slot](/img/2016-10-27-sata-ssd-performance-3.png)

-While researching information about Marvell 88SE9123 controller, I stumbled across some forum posts claiming it doesn't pass TRIM command to attached SSD.
-If this is true, it's quite terrible.
-I may try another SATA-3 controller card with a different chipset, like Asmedia ASM1061.
+<del>I may try another SATA-3 controller card with a different chipset, like Asmedia ASM1061.</del>
+Nope, it looks like ASM1061 tops out at 380MB/S in sequential reads.

-I decided to try latest Marvell OEM drivers 1.2.0.1048_WIN10_WHQL from Station-Drivers.
+With controller in a new PCIE slot, I decided to try latest Marvell OEM drivers 1.2.0.1048_WIN10_WHQL from Station-Drivers.

 ![Samsung 840 EVO SSD with Marvell 1.2.0.1048_WIN10_WHQL x64 driver in second from the bottom PCIE slot](/img/2016-10-27-sata-ssd-performance-4.png)